aionnetwork/aion-docs/developers/fundamentals/deploy/maven-cli.md

     mvn aion4j:deploy -Dargs="-T 'Hello AVM' -A 0xa048630fff033d214b36879e62231cc77d81f45d348f6590d268b9b8cabb88a9" -Dweb3rpc.url="Your RPC Endpoint Url" -Dpk="Your Private Key" -Premote
     ```

 Here, `-Dargs` is the keyword for passing in deployment arguments.
-If your contract does not require any deployment arguements, this field is not required.
-Each [ABI type](#/) has its own [selector](#/) and you need to define it following by the argumentment data.
+If your contract does not require any deployment arguments, this field is not required.
+Each [ABI type](/developers/fundamentals/avm-concepts/abi-types/) has its own [selector](/developers/tools/maven-cli/variable-types/) and you need to define it following by the argument data.
 For example,  `-T` is the selector for a string and `-A` is the selector for an Address.

 You will get a transaction hash as an output like: